 Overall, I managed just under 2 mph today, including breaks.
 While the pack and the terrain were slowing me down, it was nice to feel like I could go fast for a change.
 Also, to not really feel rushed: while I had a goal for today, no one was waiting on me to be there by a certain time, so the whole day was a lot more relaxed.

 The goal for today was to make it to the Pierce Pond Lean-to, but as I approached, I decide instead to stay at Harrison's Pierce Pond Camps, just under half a mile further north.
 The prospect of a shower tonight and a pancake breakfast tomorrow was enticing, as was not having to deal with a sleeping bag or tent my first day out with a full pack.

 I got there, got a shower, and got settled into my cabin, relatively spacious for what it was.
-The cabin has two queen bees, a table and chairs, a big leather chair, and a wood stove, and a nice covered porch with a table, as well as several ledges built into the porch railing.
+The cabin has two queen beds, a table and chairs, a big leather chair, and a wood stove, and a nice covered porch with a table, as well as several ledges built into the porch railing.
 There's no power in the cabin, but a kerosene lamp in the room provides enough light to see by, though I think my headlamp might actually be brighter.